ScottLL/AI-Chatbot/README.md

 This project aims to build a conversational AI chatbot using FastAPI and deploy it on AWS Elastic Beanstalk.
 The chatbot leverages OpenAI's GPT-3 for generating responses and uses FAISS for efficient similarity search.

+the bot in build using AWS Elastic Beanstalk in [here](http://aiavatarv1.us-east-2.elasticbeanstalk.com/)

 ## Features

 - Real-time conversation with the AI chatbot base on GPT-3.5